vaishnavucv/100-days-of-cybersecurity/Notes/Day-02/README.md

 - Text, or TXT records, store textual information related to domains and subdomains.
 - Text records allow for the storage of SPF records and email verification records.
 - DKIM and DMARC records, which are stored in TXT records, help email servers confirm that a message is coming from a reliable source.

+## WHAT HAPPENS WHEN YOU MAKE A DNS REQUEST
+---

+- When you request a domain name, your computer first checks its local cache to see if you've previously looked up the address recently; if not, a request to your Recursive DNS Server will be made.
+- A Recursive DNS Server is usually provided by your ISP, but you can also choose your own.
+This server also has a local cache of recently looked up domain names.
+If a result is found locally, this is sent back to your computer, and your request ends here (this is common for popular and heavily requested services such as Google, Facebook, Twitter).
+- If the request cannot be found locally, a journey begins to find the correct answer, starting with the internet's root DNS servers.
+- The root servers act as the DNS backbone of the internet; their job is to redirect you to the correct Top Level Domain Server, depending on your request.
+If, for example, you request www.example.com, the root server will recognise the Top Level Domain of .com and refer you to the correct TLD server that deals with .com addresses.
+-The TLD server holds records for where to find the authoritative server to answer the DNS request.
+The authoritative server is often also known as the nameserver for the domain.
+You'll often find multiple nameservers for a domain name to act as a backup in case one goes down.
+- An authoritative DNS server is the server that is responsible for storing the DNS records for a particular domain name and where any updates to your domain name DNS records would be made.
+- Depending on the record type, the DNS record is then sent back to the Recursive DNS Server, where a local copy will be cached for future requests and then relayed back to the original client that made the request.
+- DNS records all come with a TTL (Time To Live) value.
+This value is a number represented in seconds that the response should be saved for locally until you have to look it up again.
+Caching saves on having to make a DNS request every time you communicate with a server.